Homemade Nutella (Chocolate Hazelnut Spread)

 A jar of homemade nutella with a spoon getting some out.

 Nutella!
 It’s only the best thing ever!
 I can go through a container of the store-bought stuff, it’s so good.
-I use it all the time in Nutella cheesecake, chocolate Nutella cookie bars, and Nutella brownies.
-The list of Nutella filled baked goods is getting quite long.
+I use it all the time in Nutella cheesecakechocolate Nutella cookie bars, and Nutella brownies.
+The list of Nutella-filled baked goods is getting quite long.

 If you’ve never had it before,… What are you doing with your life?!
-It’s perfect for filling crescent rolls, mixing into cookies, or eaten straight from the jar with a spoon or finger, whatever floats your boat.
+It’s perfect for filling crescent rolls, mixing them into cookies, or eaten straight from the jar with a spoon or finger, whatever floats your boat.

 The best thing about this recipe is how simple it is.
 I had no idea making Nutella at home could be so easy.
 All you need are four ingredients – hazelnuts, cocoa powder, hazelnut oil, and confectioner’s sugar.